 Hospitals bear a heavy financial burden when the cost of drugs increases.
 They are not only major purchasers of drugs, but patients often end up in the hospital when they cannot afford to take their medications as prescribed.

-To that end, the American Hospital Association is proud to be a member of the Campaign for Sustainable Rx Pricing -– a diverse coalition of doctors, hospitals, pharmacists, employers, health plans, seniors, patients, consumers and others coming together to find common ground and solutions.
+To that end, the American Hospital Association is proud to be a founding member of the Campaign for Sustainable Rx Pricing -– a diverse coalition of doctors, hospitals, pharmacists, employers, health plans, seniors, patients, consumers and others coming together to find common ground and solutions.

 Moving forward, the AHA is committed to working for action on policies that foster transparency, competition and value while fostering innovation.